 This counter-service Animal Kingdom restaurant gets tons of fantastic reviews!
 Seemingly, the only downfall is that there’s no indoor seating available.
 Visit the Flame Tree for delicious barbecue and panoramic views of the park, you won’t soon forget.

 The not-to-miss entrée on the menu is the St. Louis ribs.
 This menu, by the way, was recently updated to offer even more yumminess.
 Back to the ribs, the affordably-priced full slab comes with baked beans, coleslaw and jalapeno cornbread.

 Other popular menu items include pulled pork, chicken, a sampler plate, a smoked turkey breast sandwich, onion rings and watermelon salad.

 [ Related: Fun Things To Do And See in Orlando With Kids ]

 Yak and Yeti Restaurant (Located in Asia)

-When you’re in the mood for Asian cuisine, head on over to Yak and Yeti Restaurant.
+When you’re in the mood for Asian cuisine, head towards the Yak and Yeti Animal Kingdom Restaurant.
 You won’t regret it!
 Roasted duckling with wasabi orange glaze, tempura-battered shrimp with chili plum sauce and (of course) pot and stickers are three fan favorites.

 This table service-restaurant is probably one of the most unique eateries and all of Disney World.
 Take the extra time to check out the beautiful artifacts and décor.